ugent-korea/pytorch-unet-segmentation/README.md

         Returns:
             length (int): length of the data
         """
-        return self.data_len

 ```

 ### Preprocessing <a name="preprocessing"></a>

-Preprocessing is done on the images for data augmentation.
-Following preprocessing are accomplished:
+We preprocessed the images for data augmentation.
+Following preprocessing are :
    * Flip
    * Gaussian noise
    * Uniform noise